 - Poisonous Person: Has numerous small quills loaded with poison capable of harming an Ultra.

-- Sea Monster: Was originally a normal lizard, but mutated into such.
+- Sea Monster: Was originally a normal lizard, but got mutated into such by ocean pollution.

 - Spell My Name with an "S": Also known as Guesra.

 - Trademark Favourite Food: Cocoa beans, though this was removed in later appearances.

 - First Appearance: The Blue Stone of Barraj

 Antlar is one of Ultraman's most famous enemies due to his formidable combat prowess and beetle-like appearance making him extremely appealing to many, thus appearing in many other Ultra Series.
 He hasn't always been associated with Barraj or the Blue Stone in later appearances though.

 - Antlion Monster: Often creates massive sand pits from where only its head is visible, much like a real antlion.